New Zealand national rugby league team

 A New Zealand side first played in a 1907 professional rugby tour which pre-dated the birth of rugby league football in the Southern Hemisphere, making it the second oldest national side after England.
 Since then the Kiwis have regularly competed in international competition, touring Europe and Australia throughout the 20th century.
-New Zealand have competed in every Rugby League World Cup since the first in 1954, reaching three consecutive tournament finals between 2000–2013.
+New Zealand have competed in every Rugby League World Cup since the first in 1954, reaching three consecutive tournament finals between 2000 and 2013.
 In 2008, New Zealand won the World Cup for the first time.
 They also contest the Baskerville Shield against England.

 History

 Rugby football was introduced into New Zealand by Charles John Monro, son of the then speaker of the New Zealand House of Representatives, Sir David Monro.
 He had been sent to Christ's College, East Finchley in north London, where he became an enthusiastic convert to the new code.
 He brought the game back to his native Nelson, and arranged the first rugby match between Nelson College and Nelson Football Club, played on 14 May 1870.

 When New Zealand's national rugby team (the All Blacks) toured Britain in 1905 they witnessed the growing popularity of the breakaway non-amateur Northern Union's games.
 On his return in 1906, All Black George William Smith met the Australian entrepreneur J J Giltinan to discuss the potential of professional rugby in Australasia.
 The first New Zealand team to play professional rugby was known as the All Blacks.
 To avoid confusion, the terms professional All Blacks or All Golds are used.